Naruto RPG

 • A Village Sentinel can only assist in ambushes that were started while they were already a Sentinel.
 One cannot become a Sentinel and assist in an ambush that began before they became a Sentinel

-Becoming a Village Sentinel is dangerous and could lead to the player's DEATH.
+Becoming a Village Sentinel is dangerous and could affect the player's DEATH.

 Credits: